 So what are the current points to focus on when it comes to the travel industry?
 What are the implications we can draw from the results of the newest studies?
 Well, first of all, we need to shift our focus to Millennials (aged 18-39).
 This may not sound like news, but this age group is traveling more than any other age group, and what’s more, is that they are quick to embrace new technology.
 They are the driving force behind disruptive behavior!
 What do millennials want?
 Well, the good news is, they want to travel!
 In fact, 47% of people ages 18-34 would rather travel than buy a home (Realty Mogul) and 78% of Millennials would rather buy a desirable event than a desirable purchase (Eventbrite).

 Focus Point #1: Shift From Material to Experiences

 Millennials value experiences much more than material things.
-This means that activities and experiences while travelling matter more than amenities of the place they are staying.
+This means that activities and experiences while traveling matter more than the amenities of the place they are staying.
 According to research conducted by Skift, “67 percent of affluent travelers would rather spend their money on activities than on a nicer hotel, up eight percentage points from last year.”
-People are more apt to travel to experience something new, than they are to simply relax.
+People are more apt to travel to experience something new than they are to simply relax.

 This means that it’s not just about visiting landmarks, it’s about learning the stories behind them.
 Travelers are going beyond the concept of traditional sightseeing and emphasizing on the experience and what they can take away from it.
 Beyond entertainment, travel is mostly viewed as a form of personal enlightenment and enrichment.
 Those in the travel industry would do well to highlight that aspect in their products, services and marketing.